F-Genij/RcourseSpring2019/README.md

 ## Weekly Programming Assignments (WPAs)
-During each class you will work on a series of programming tasks called a **Weekly Programming Assignment (WPA)**.
+During each class, you will work on a series of programming tasks called a **Weekly Programming Assignment (WPA)**.
 You can do this alone, but I encourage you to discuss and/or work with the people around you.
+It is however very important that each student's work is his/her own.
+Do not turn in any assignments that you did not contribute to or do not fully understand.

 The questions on WPAs will start easy to help remind you of the reading, but end hard in order to push your knowledge of the material.

-At the end of class, you will email your work on the WPA to me to receive credit.
+By the end of the week, you should email your WPA to me to receive credit.

-The WPAs are designed to be challening.
-For that reason, I do **not** expect you to finish the entire WPA by the end of class.
-Work hard, ask questions, and complete as many of the problems as you can.
-The only way to fail your assignment is to not turn it in.
-You are **not** expected to continue working on WPAs outside of class.
-However, each WPA will have a checkpoint to help you know whether you are falling behind or not.
-If you reach the checkpoint by the end of class, then you are doing just fine.
-If you do not reach the checkpoint, I strongly encourage you to continue working on the assignment outside of class so that you do not fall behind.

-While I encourage you to work on and discuss the WPAs with those around you, it is very important that each student's work is his/her own.
-Do not turn in any assignments that you did not contribute to or do not fully understand.

 While I will keep track of how often you submit your WPAs, I will *not* grade them.
-I will only give you individual feedback if your work looks especially poor, or especially good.
-Complete answers to WPAs will be posted shortly after each class.
-It is your responsibility to look over the answers and compare them to your work.
-Of course, if you have specific questions about the assignment, please email me or come to my office and I will be very happy to help you.
+You should however try to reply to each of the questions in the assignment in order to get a pass.

 ## Quiz